IN THIS ARTICLE

 You should also not take oxycodone if you are having an asthma attack or if you have a bowel obstruction called paralytic ileus.

 FDA pregnancy category B. Oxycodone is not expected to harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant during treatment.
+However, oxycodone may cause breathing problems, or addiction and withdrawal symptoms in your newborn if you take the medication during pregnancy.
+Tell your doctor if you are pregnant or plan to become pregnant.

 Oxycodone can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using oxycodone.